zhaoak/bloomworld/README.md

             "width": [width of map, in number of cells (number)], "height": [height of map, in number of cells (number)], "owner": [user_id of owner (number)],
-            "frozen": [whether map should be updated each update interval or not (bool)] },
+            "frozen": [whether map should be updated each update interval or not (bool)], "updated": [timestamp of last map update]
+        },
         ...
     },